Birth Injury Lawyer in Canton, Georgia

 Time Limit to File a Birth Injury Lawsuit

-The standard time limit to file a medical malpractice lawsuit in Georgia is two years from the date of the injury or the date the injury was discovered, depending on the circumstances of the case.
-However, the statute of limitations in a birth injury case is slightly different.
+The standard time limit to file a medical malpractice lawsuit in Georgia is two years from the date of the injury or the date the damage was discovered, depending on the circumstances of the case.
+However, the statute of limitations in a birth injury case differs slightly.

 Georgia law says parents of children who are injured due to medical malpractice and are younger than age five have until the child reaches age seven to file a lawsuit.
 While this extended deadline gives you more time to build your case, you should still speak to a lawyer as soon as possible to avoid any issues with the statute of limitations.